markjrieke/statistical-rethinking/14-Adventures in Covariance/chapter_14_notes.md

     the linear model.
 -   How in the world do we do this with covariance matrices?
--   The basic strategy is the same, just extrapolated to matrices — makeing z-scores for each random of effect.
+-   The basic strategy is the same, just extrapolated to matrices — making z-scores for each random of effect.
 Now, however, we need a matrix of z-scores.
 -   We then multiply the z-scores into a covariance matrix so we get the random effects on the right scale for the linear model.